mck231/CoffeeClub/README.md

 Here are some potential enhancements that could be made to the Coffee Club application:

+- **Move more logic into Domain layer**: Current implementation depends a lot of the application layer for logic some of that logic should be moved into the domain layer to avoid a Anemic Domain model.

 - **Authentication and Authorization**: Implement authentication and authorization mechanisms to ensure that only authorized users can create voting sessions or perform administrative actions.

-- **User Interface**: Develop a user interface (UI) for the Coffee Club application to provide a more user-friendly experience for employees.

 - **Email Notifications**: Integrate with an email service to send notifications to employees about voting sessions, coffee updates, and other important events.

-- **Analytics and Reporting